MohamedNasr553/k_Means_Clustering/README.md

-Clustring using K_Means algorithm, Detect outliers using (IQR and Z_Score)
+Clustering using K_Means algorithm, Detect outliers using (IQR and Z_Score)